 "Berkshire!
 What do you mean, far?
+My pig was a Barkshire!"

+"Berkshire!
+What do you mean, far?
 My pig was a Berkshire!"
 She laughed, really laughed.
 And as if it had given her enough cheer to keep her company for a few minutes without me, she went away to scrub off her grime and dust.
+While she off her grime and dust.
 While she was gone, I pulled myself up sharp again.
 "You're slipping," I told myself.
 "It's a sure sign, when a guy starts telling tales of his childhood.
 Snap out of it."